varocketry/guitar-mastery-hub/public/lessons/lesson_006_e_major_e_shape.md

 **Do this 30 times** (about 7 minutes)

 **Checkpoint:** Can you form E major shape on beat 1 and have it sound clean on beat 2?
-- Yes â†’ Move to Stage 4!
+- Yes → Move to Stage 4!
-- No â†’ Stay at 40 BPM for 2 more days (this is normal!)
+- No → Stay at 40 BPM for 2 more days (this is normal!)

 ---